23Skidoo/brabantio/README.md

 * ` -batch n` - Run `n` games non-interactively and print the result.
 Doesn't work when any of the players is human.

+* ` -single-turn STATE` - Single turn mode.
+Given a game state and a player color, output the next move for this player or print "pass" if there is no possible move.

+  The STATE argument is an ASCII string of length 65.
+The first character is W or B, and indicates which player is to move.
+The remaining characters should be E (for empty) O (for white markers), or X (for black markers).
+These 64 characters describe the board, with the first character referring to the upper left hand corner, the second character referring to the second square from the left on the uppermost row, and so on.

+* ` -time-limit n` - Time limit (in seconds) for the single-turn mode.
+The default is 30.

 * `--help`, `-help` - Display a help message.

 There are two main modes: batch and interactive.
 Interactive mode is used for